Our website uses cookies for statistical purposes.

 Establish a Subsidiary in Latvia

 Foreign investors can open a subsidiary in Latvia under the form of a limited liability company (LLC).
-A subsidiary is an entity that is regulated by a parent company.
 This structure offers a set of advantages when compared to the other typical forms of business organizations.
 Our team of company formation agents in Latvia can help you establish your presence on the market by opening a subsidiary.

 Quick Facts